medulka/LLMs/README.md

 # Open Source and Commercial LLMs

 A methodical toolbox for analysing the sequences using machine learning models.
-Both numerical and text sequences are taken into consideration.
+With sequences, the numerical ones - time series - and the lixical ones - texts - are meant.